Mehhstack/victron-monitoring-platform/deployment/README.md

 # Deployment (Docker on LXC)

 ## Overview
-The monitoring stack is deployed on a virtual machine using Docker containers hosted on a Proxmox server.

-This allows:
-- Easy deployment and updates via docker-compose
-- Isolation of services (InfluxDB and Grafana run independently)
-- Simple rollback and version pinning
-- Scalability across additional sites without re-architecting
+The monitoring stack runs as Docker containers inside a **Debian 12 LXC** on a **Proxmox VE** host.
+InfluxDB and Grafana each run as isolated containers managed via docker-compose, with named volumes for persistent data storage.

+Grafana is exposed securely via **Nginx Proxy Manager** with a **Let's Encrypt SSL certificate**, proxied through **Cloudflare** for DNS management and CDN.

 ---